All Episodes

 You mean the conspiracy theories?

-You mean the hoaxes, the let's see, the character assassination, the libel, slander.
+You mean the hoaxes, the, let's see, the character assassination, the libel slander.

-Uh I I don't even know what to say anymore.
+I don't even know what to say anymore.

-Uh the mob in the media is nuts.
+The mob and the media is nuts.

-What Mika was talking about, and I still I don't even hate Joe, but Joe lost his mind and accused the president pretty much of murder.
+What Mika was talking about, and I still, I don't even hate Joe, but Joe lost his mind and accused the president pretty much of murder.

-Um He killed 50,000 people.
+He killed 50,000 people.

-Remember, we're gonna lose 2.2 million people.
+Remember, we're going to lose 2.2 million people.

-And what's so unbelievable here, and uh something that I've said now for a long time.
+And what's so unbelievable here, and it's something that I've said now for a long time, if Donald Trump cured cancer, they'd impeach him for curing cancer.

 They can't even acknowledge the travel ban.